NitinReddyKamsani/CRM/README.md

 -> The controlling field decides the behaviour of the dependent field.
 -> There are 3 controlling fields they are chekbox,standard picklist , custom picklist

+** Dependent Fields

+-> The dependent field shows only those values related to the controlling field, in the dependent field we can set which values should be displayed according to the controlling field.
+-> There are 2 controlling fields i) custom picklist ii) multiselect picklist